Sujith277/Corporate-Landing-Page/README.md

 # Installation
 -To run the CorporateLanding Site locally as a single page application, follow these steps:

--Clone this repository: git clone https://github.com/Sujith277/Corporate-Landing-Page.git
+-Clone this repository: gh repo clone Sujith277/Corporate-Landing-Page

 -Navigate to the project directory: cd Corporate-Landing-Site